 Where Does Trauma Take Root?

-A trauma is an emotional response to a catastrophic event.
+Trauma is an emotional response to a catastrophic event.
 The person suffering the trauma has either experienced the event or witnessed it happening to someone else.
 The emotional response does not occur immediately.
 It develops over time, causing a person to suffer from emotional or mental disorders.

 Events that cause trauma in childhood may include: